Edit: Sep 2019

-There are many best practices for Power BI, Power Pivot and Power Query.
+There are many best practices for Power BI.
 I know these things so intuitively now that it is very easy to forget how I incrementally learnt these things along the journey.
 Most of these things are not “right” vs “wrong” – they are more often simply “better”.
 I thought there would be value in producing a page that clearly outlines the important best practices as a learning reference for everyone.
 In all cases I have outlined why it is a best practice to help the understanding.
 You would be well placed to adopt these best practices as part of your DAX journey.

 Naming your Columns and Measures

 - Always write a Column in the format TableName[Column Name]

 - Always write a Measure in the format [Measure Name]

 This is the foundation of all the DAX formulas you will write.
 Both columns and measures use the same square bracket syntax.
 It is technically possible to write measures and columns both including the table name as follows.

 These 2 examples above do not cause a problem because their names make it easy to know what they are, but if you always place the table name at the front of every measure and every column, then it will be impossible to tell them apart by reading the formula.
 Take the following example

 - TableName[Total Sales]